How To Tell If Your Cat Is A Runt: 5 Signs to Look For

 Kittens can’t control their body temperature during the first weeks of life.
 Runts are more vulnerable because they are weak, and cold temperatures can easily become deadly for them.

-For this, you can use a heating pad, but make sure that it’s not too hot for the kitty.
-Blankets are also a big help.
+For this, you can use blankets and a heating pad.
+Make sure that the heating pad is not too hot for the kitty.

 Can there be more than one runt in a litter?